Case Manager Salary: Your 2024 Guide

 You can also pursue a master’s degree in case management.
 Some schools offer online degree programs so you can study around your work schedule.
 Online programs typically have part-time and full-time study options, and classes can be synchronous or asynchronous.

-Case management can be a rewarding career if you enjoy working with those who need assistance due to a chronic illness, rehabilitation, or end-of-life.
+Case management can be a rewarding career if you enjoy working with people who need assistance with chronic illnesses, rehabilitation, or end-of-life issues.
+Want to build case management skills?

-If you’re thinking about a career in case management but aren’t ready to commit to a bachelor’s degree program or aren’t sure if it’s right for you, John Hopkins University’s Understanding and Strengthening Health Systems course helps you introduce yourself to health systems.
+If you’re considering a career in case management but aren’t ready to commit to a bachelor’s degree program or aren’t sure if it’s right for you, John Hopkins University’s Understanding and Strengthening Health Systems course can help you get introduced to health systems.

-Columbia University’s Introduction to Care Management is another introductory course.
+Columbia University’s Introduction to Care Management is another introductory course to consider.
 It’s a 12-hour online training session using case scenarios.

 Article sources